Reporting year 2024

 The key social care groups referred to in this section are ‘at 31 March’.

-Children in state-funded schools in England are entitled to receive free school meals if a parent or carer was in receipt of certain benefits.
+Pupils in state-funded schools in England are entitled to receive free school meals if a parent or carer was in receipt of certain benefits.
 More information on free school meal eligibility is provided in the department's Schools, pupils and their characteristics statistical release.

 Since 1 April 2018, transitional protections have been in place which will continue during the roll out of Universal Credit.
 This has meant that pupils eligible for free school meals on or after 1 April 2018 retain their free school meals eligibility even if their circumstances change.
-Prior to the pandemic, this had been the main driver in the increase in the proportion of pupils eligible for free school meals as pupils continue to become eligible but fewer pupils stop being eligible.
+Prior to the COVID-19 pandemic, this had been the main driver in the increase in the proportion of pupils eligible for free school meals as pupils continue to become eligible but fewer pupils stop being eligible.

 Any pupil gaining eligibility for free school meals after 1 April 2018 will be protected against losing free school meals until March 2025.
 After March 2025, any existing claimants that no longer meet the eligibility criteria at that point (because they are earning above the threshold or are no longer a recipient of Universal Credit) will continue to receive free school meals until the end of their current phase of education (i.e. primary or secondary).

-In 2022/23, 76.7% of CPPO pupils and 59.8% of pupils who were CIN at 31 March were eligible for free school meals.
-This is at least 2.5 times higher than the percentage for the overall pupil population (23.9%).
+For CPPO (78.1%) and CIN (61.6%) the percentage eligible for free school meals is at least 2.5 times higher than for the overall pupil population (24.6%).

 Children who have been in need in the last 6 years

-There were 862,010 pupils (in state-funded primary and secondary schools, special schools, and state-funded alternative provision (AP) schools) in 2023 that were known to have been in need in the last 6 years:
+There were 848,550 pupils (in state-funded primary and secondary schools, special schools, and state-funded alternative provision (AP) schools) in 2023/24 that were known to have been in need in the last 6 years:

 This is equivalent to approximately 1 in 10 pupils.
+This has been stable since this measure was introduced in the publication in 2019/20.

 Help and support